 This is what a typical sleep regression looks like:

 Your baby goes from sleeping through the night, to suddenly waking several times a night.
-They can't fall asleep, or stay asleep.
-They fight naps, bedtime, and wake frequently at night, often crying.
+She can't fall asleep, or stay asleep.
+She fights naps, bedtime, and wakes frequently at night, often crying.
 Your baby is clingy, cranky and super needy during the day.
 You have ruled out illness, teething, and it's way longer than a few day growth spurt.

 So what do you do?